Fentanyl Pill Victims Are Getting Younger. Parents Blame Social Media.

-Since that time, we have found other young victims in the above mentioned states, including Alexander Neville, a 14-year-old California boy whose mother Amy Neville organized the protest at Snapchat headquarters.
+Since then, we have found other young victims, including Alexander Neville, a 14-year-old California boy whose mother Amy Neville organized the protest at Snapchat headquarters.
 She told us that along with failing to keep drug dealers off their platform, Snapchat has not been responsive to law enforcement requests for information about users suspected of drug dealing.

-It is worth noting Snapchat is a publicly-traded company with a reported $100 billion valuation that made $2.5 billion in 2020.
+Snapchat is a publicly-traded company with a reported $100 billion valuation that made $2.5 billion in 2020.

-We think social media companies need to be more proactive in blocking dangerous content and that they must be held accountable for ignoring the sale of deadly fake drugs on their platforms.
+Social media companies need to be more proactive in blocking dangerous content and must be held accountable for ignoring the sale of deadly fake drugs on their platforms.

 In the meantime, every parent must talk to their kids about fake pills.
 Consult our "Talking to your family about fentanyl" page for resources to help.
 These conversations with your kids can’t happen soon enough.

 "Snapchat told us in a recent call with other victim families that they are a small company that doesn't have the staff to respond to all the requests they get from law enforcement."

 Talking to your family about counterfeit meds: What our family advocates wish they could have said about the risks of counterfeit pills.

 Sample toolkits for educators: Examples of toolkits for middle school through college age students